pyenv

 Python Version and Environment Manager

-Before we can get started, we want to setup and make use of virtual environments as a best practice for this lab.
-Python virtual environments make it possible to install specific packages into an environment that is specific to your application or program.
-In this way, your packages and requirements will not affect another application or program's packages or requirements.
+Before starting, let's set up a Python virtual environment as a best practice.
+Python virtual environments enable installation of specific packages into an isolated environment for development of your application or program.
+This isolation ensures that your packages and requirements will not affect another application or program's packages or requirements.
 For example, you may require one version of a package or software development kit (SDK), while a different application or program requires a different version of the same package or SDK; this is where virtual environments are beneficial.

-We're going to take this one step further with a tool called pyenv.
-Pyenv not only lets you create and manage virtual environments, but also, different versions of Python if desired.
+We will leverage Pyenv for managing multiple Python versions and virtual environments.
+Pyenv not only lets you create and manage virtual environments, but also install different versions of Python if desired.
 You'll use pyenv to install Python 3 and then create a virtual environment for this lab.

 curl https://pyenv.run | bash

-After installing pyenv, modify your .bashrc file and source the .bashrc file for your already existing terminal session so that path changes take effect.
-The following command is using a cat EOF append method to append the PATH variable and pyenv eval commands.
+After installing pyenv, modify your .bashrc file and source the .bashrc file for your existing terminal session so that path changes take effect.
+The following command is using a cat EOF append method to append the PATH variable and pyenv eval commands to the .bashrc file.

 cat <<'EOF' >> ~/.bashrc